NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/RasterStack-RGB-Images-in-R-Using-HSI/RasterStack-RGB-Images-in-R-Using-HSI.md

 These steps included loading required packages, reading in our file and viewing the file structure.

+First, let's load the required R packages, `terra` and `rhdf5`.

     # Load required packages

-    library(raster)
+    library(terra)

     library(rhdf5)

-    # set working directory to ensure R can find the file we wish to import and where
+Next set the working directory to ensure R can find the file we wish to import.
-    # we want to save our files.
 Be sure to move the download into your working directory!

+    # set working directory

-    wd <- "~/Documents/data/" # This will depend on your local environment setwd(wd)
+    wd <- "~/data/" # This will depend on your local environment

+    setwd(wd)

     # create path to file name

     f <- paste0(wd,"NEON_hyperspectral_tutorial_example_subset.h5")

+As in the last lesson, let's use `View(h5ls)` to look at this hdf5 dataset:

     # View HDF5 file structure

     View(h5ls(f,all=T))

 To spatially locate our raster data, we need a few key attributes: